renesas/fsp/README.md

 - EK-RA6M3G

 ### Setup Instructions
-1. Download the FSP platform installer from the Assets section of the [latest release](https://github.com/renesas/fsp/releases).
+1. Download the FSP with e² studio Installer from the Assets section of the [latest release](https://github.com/renesas/fsp/releases).
-2. Run the platform installer.
-This will install the e² studio tool, FSP packs, GCC toolchain, and other tools required to use this software.
+2. Run the installer.
+This will install the e² studio tool, FSP packs, GCC toolchain and other tools required to use this software.
 No additional installations are required.

 ### Starting Development
 1. Open e² studio and click File > New > RA C/C++ Project.